Pot and Condos: Communicating out of a stink

 Pot certainly has a distinctive odour, but it’s not the smell that is causing a stink; it’s the legalization of it.
 Pot (or cannabis) is now legal in Canada, and where it has already been legalized in many US states, it has caused some friction among residents.

-Whether you agree with the decision to legalize cannabis or not, the government has approved it and changes have come.
+Whether you agree with the decision to legalize cannabis or not, the government has approved it, and changes have come.

 Why this matters

 If you live in a condo in Canada or you are a condo board director and haven’t been paying attention to the legalization of cannabis, then now is the time to start.
-The transition to living life with legal pot has already started.
+The transition to living life with legal pot has already begun.

 How we got here